TheArchiveProject/MS17-010_SUBNET/README.md

 # MS17-010_SUBNET

-This is a simple fork of the tool at https://github.com/RiskSense-Ops/MS17-010.
+This is a simple fork of the Python scanner for MS17-010 at https://github.com/RiskSense-Ops/MS17-010.

 The only modification is that the script now takes one or more IPv4 CIDR networks as input, and checks through every host on each of them sequentially.
 I just built it to speed some scanning I was doing.